joakimk/toniq/README.md

 Toniq.enqueue(SendEmailWorker, [subject: "5 minute reminder!", to: "..."], persist: false)
 ```

-## Retrying failed jobs from the console
+## Retrying failed jobs

+An admin web UI is planned, but until then (and after that) you can use the console.

 Retrying all failed jobs: